solana-foundation/solana-improvement-documents/proposals/0118-partitioned-epoch-reward-distribution.md

 Therefore, the Stake Program needs access to a syscall which reports whether the distribution phase is active.
 This new syscall `sol_get_epoch_rewards_status` should report the value of `EpochRewards::active`.
-All Stake Program instructions that mutate stake data or debit stake balances should be disabled when `sol_get_epoch_rewards_status` is true.
+All Stake Program instructions that mutate stake data or debit stake balances must be disabled when `sol_get_epoch_rewards_status` is true.

 Any transaction that attempts to invoke such an instruction will fail with this